jordanlei/reinforcement-learning-transformers/README.md

 # Reinforcement Learning Transformers

-A comprehensive PyTorch implementation of various reinforcement learning algorithms for solving the CartPole-v1 environment.
-This project demonstrates different approaches to reinforcement learning, from classic Deep Q-Networks to modern Actor-Critic methods.
+A comprehensive PyTorch implementation of various reinforcement learning algorithms for solving classic control environments.
+This project demonstrates different approaches to reinforcement learning, from classic Deep Q-Networks to modern Actor-Critic methods, with support for LunarLander-v3 environment.

 ## 🎯 Overview

-This project showcases multiple reinforcement learning algorithms trained on the CartPole-v1 environment from OpenAI Gymnasium.
-Each algorithm learns to balance a pole on a cart by taking actions (left/right) to maximize cumulative reward.
+This project showcases multiple reinforcement learning algorithms trained on classic environments from OpenAI Gymnasium.
+The algorithms can learn to:
+- **LunarLander-v3**: Land a spacecraft on the moon by controlling thrusters and orientation to maximize cumulative reward

 ## 🚀 Live Demos